mapto/UchitelnoEvangelie/integrator/README.md

 When unrecognised sources are encountered, the program reports an error.

+### Alphabetic ordering

+In old writing there are also non-UTF-8 symbols.
+These still need to be ordered alphabetically.
+Our approach is to reorder them to fit the conventional alphabet.
+Sometimes this means reordering them between other letters, in other cases making them equivalent to simpler transcriptions.
+This is all defined in [`alphabet.py`](alphabet.py) and used in [`util.py](util.py).
+For [Cyrillic symbols](https://www.fileformat.info/info/unicode/block/cyrillic/list.htm) [the first approach](alphabet.py#L14) is more common, whereas fro [Greek](https://www.fileformat.info/info/unicode/block/greek_extended/list.htm), [the second](alphabet.py#L188) is possible.
+Further possible relevant ranges could be explored here: https://www.fileformat.info/info/unicode/block/index.htm

 ## Multivariant annotation

 Since the number of source variants could be very big (currently about 30 for Greek), it is imperative that all this variation can be represented in a manageable number of columns.
 As a consequence, for each language, within the variants column, multiple variants can be encoded.
 To make this possible, a single cell could contain multiple word usages or lemmas.
 Such cells are parsed with regular expressions, defined in [`regex.py`](regex.py).
 This feature is shortly mentioned in the [related publications](../docs/), verified in the [tests](./test/) and visualised here using https://debuggex.com and interpeted (see guides to regex groups) with https://regex101.com/.